pnicto/os-assignment-1/README.md

      gcc -Wall -Wextra -Iinclude -Wconversion -pedantic-errors -Werror -o file_name src/file_name.c
      ```

    Repeat this step for each source file in your project.
-This will compile the source code and generate executable files in the `bin` directory.
+This will compile the source code and generate executable files in the project root.

 2. **Run a specific program**:

    - After manually compiling the code, you can execute a specific program by specifying its name.
 For example:

+     > [!IMPORTANT]
+     > The binaries when compiled manually are supposed to be run from the project root directory.

      ```bash
      ./my_program